 - Inform you about the opportunities for cultural activities, sport activities, and library facilities

 A / Living with another person in an apartment requires that both of you are good at listening and talking to one another.
 However, at the end of the day, you are the temporary guest and your roommate is the landlord, who lives in the flat permanently, so they have the last word.
+If you need help with mediation between you and your roommate, please know that you can make use of the Host Team resources.

 Q / Will my roommate(s) speak English?